NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/external/ext_plcverif.md

 # Connecting with external tools

 Upon starting the `ext` mode, the FRET requirement editor pops up.
 A user may then write a requirement, check the requirement semantics by utilizing the produced explanations and the simulator, and finally export the generated formalizations in the form of a JSON file.
-This new mode also allows to import a variable glossary, in the form a JSON file, into the requirement editor.
+This new mode also allows users to import a variable glossary, in the form a JSON file, into the requirement editor.
 The variable glossary enables the autocomplete feature of the requirement editor.

 ## How to use the ext mode